architsharma97/dpo-rlaif/README.md

 If you want to use another model, just create a new config for that model (following our examples; it must be a `.yaml` file!), or use `model=blank_model` with `model.name_or_path=NAME_OR_PATH`, optionally `model.tokenizer_name_or_path=TOKENIZER_NAME_OR_PATH` if it is different than the model's name/path, and `model.block_name=NAME_OF_TRANSFORMER_BLOCK` (if you are using FSDP).
 The only other options you might want to change are the dpo loss options, which are `loss.beta` and `loss.reference_free` (see `config/loss/dpo.yaml`).

 # Citation
-If our paper or this repository is useful forr your research, you can use the following BibTeX entry:
+If our paper or this repository is useful for your research, you can use the following BibTeX entry:

     @article{
         sharma2024critical,